 Father’s Day is just around the corner and we make the journey to visit my parents every summer.
 Whenever we get close to leaving, I get weepy and exhilarated about going home.
 If you have been a reader for a while, you may know that despite my appearance of utter normality, my parents are one-of-a-kind folks.
 And I love them for it.
 So for Father’s Day, my Dad needs a One-Of-A-Kind Gift like this distressed pallet sign with music lyrics.

 Music was constantly playing at our house, and blaringly loud.
 My Dad was in the music business and bands would often practice in the basement with full acoustics and amplifiers.
 However, my Dad is a man of many (many) passions including family and motorcycles.
-I had to make quick run to Safeway to get some veggies because they have the freshest and best variety in town.
-I noticed that Coca-Cola™ is doing a promotion this summer where they are putting song lyrics on their bottles.
-I was inspired to create a wall art piece for him using a song that strongly evoked memories for myself as well as my Dad.
+I had to make quick run to the store and was inspired to create a wall art piece for him using a song that strongly evoked memories for myself as well as my Dad.
 Although not the stereotypical biker by any measure, my Dad’s love of the movie Easy Rider is legendary.
 I cannot begin to explain or even justify it, but he is a mighty fan of the ‘Captain America’ bike.
 In my mind, “Born to Be Wild” is synonymous with this movie because it is the theme song.
-Thanks to the inspiration from the Coca-Cola bottles and the man himself, I did an homage that mixed all of his main passions into one project.
+Thanks to the inspiration of the man himself, I did an homage that mixed all of his main passions into one project.

 So here is the sign and how I made it!